Gopal Subramanium: Legal work 2016–present

 Subramanium successfully led arguments on behalf of the Government of Delhi in a case concerning the constitutional division of powers between the Delhi Government, the Union Government, and the Lieutenant Governor of Delhi.

 In 2017, Gopal acted as lead counsel for the Petitioners in Justice K.S.
 Puttaswamy (Retd.) v.
 Union of India where a nine-judge bench of the Supreme Court of India unanimously held that there was a fundamental right to privacy under the Indian Constitution.

-In 2017, he represented Japan’s Daiichi Sankyo in enforcement proceedings before the Delhi High Court for a US$550 million ICC award with the seat at Singapore.
+In 2017, he represented Japan's Daiichi Sankyo in enforcement proceedings before the Delhi High Court for a US$550 million ICC award with the seat at Singapore.

-Between 2016-2019, Subramanium assisted the Court as Amicus Curiae in the case BCCI v.
+Between 2016 and 2019, Subramanium assisted the Court as Amicus Curiae in the case BCCI v.
 Cricket Association of Bihar on the implementation of the Justice Lodha Committee recommendations.

 In 2019, he served as a member of the arbitral tribunal presided over by Justice R.S.
 Pathak, former Chief Justice of India and Judge, International Court of Justice in arbitration between Transammonia AG and MMTC Limited.

 In May 2020, he became the first Indian Senior Counsel to appear before the Singapore Supreme Court.

 In the same year, he appeared as senior counsel for Amazon in the Future Retail-Amazon case.

 In 2021, Subramanium was called to the Bar of England and Wales at Gray's Inn.

 In October 2021, Subramanium was appointed an Honorary Fellow at the British Institute of International and Comparative Law.

 Additional activity

 During his period as Chairman of the Bar Council of India, Subramanium is credited with introducing the All India Bar Examination, a mandatory test for law graduates to be eligible to practice in India.

 Subramanium's arbitration experience includes appearing as lead counsel for Indian companies in ICC and domestic arbitrations.
 In addition, he also deposes as an expert witness on Indian law in SIAC and other international commercial arbitrations.

 He has appeared in a number of matters in the Supreme Court and various High Court concerning arbitrability of disputes, appointment of arbitrators and challenge to arbitral awards including those arising out of defence contracts, EPC contracts and infrastructure contracts.

 Subramanium is a Supplementary Judge of the Qatar International Court and Dispute Resolution Centre, as well as an Honorary Bencher at Gray's Inn, London.
-He is also an associate member of the prestigious barrister’s chambers, 3 Verulam Buildings.
+He is also an associate member of the prestigious barrister's chambers, 3 Verulam Buildings.